Best portable chargers, camping lights and more: Hurricane season essentials you should always have

 To prepare for a hurricane, the Federal Emergency Management Agency (FEMA) recommends at a minimum having:

-- Clean water (one gallon per person per day for several days, for drinking and sanitation)
+- Water (one gallon per person per day for several days, for drinking and sanitation)

-- Battery-powered or hand cranked radio and an NOAA Weather Radio with tone alert
+- Battery-powered or hand crank radio and a NOAA Weather Radio with tone alert

 - Flashlight